Have you been hearing about what landing pages are lately?

 - A menu

 If you notice, Twins Mommy has only a few landing pages.
 Typically, I am just using pages on my WordPress site to promote my lead magnets (or freebies).

 These pages have a menu, but I treat them as a little blog post where I talk about the free guide or how it can help you if you downloaded it.
 By creating a page, I can create a pin just for my lead magnet.

 Different Types of Landing Pages

 A transition to using a landing page is using a scroll mat or welcome mat.
 These are the mats that slide down when you land on someone’s blog.

-For example, this is a welcome mat on Francesca’s blog, From Pennies to Pounds.
+For example, this is a welcome mat on Francesca’s blog, The Money Fox.

 The main purpose is to generate more subscribers.
 If you don’t sign up, you just click on the down arrow, and it will move down to the blog.